-1. "In the sermon on the mount Jesus declared plainly that there could be no dissolution of the marriage tie, except for unfaithfulness to the marriage vow."-Mount of Blessing, p.
-99. (Matt.
+1. "In the Sermon on the Mount Jesus declared plainly that there could be no dissolution of the marriage tie, except for unfaithfulness to the marriage vow."-Thoughts From the Mount of Blessing, p.
+63. (Matt.
 5:32; 19:9.)